 Partnerships are established with various institutions or foundations from different countries in order to fund the international residencies, including countries that are under-represented in the contemporary art scene, with the aim to reflect a certain geographical diversity.
-A jury composed of the artistic director of WIELS, Dirk Snauwaert, and the artist mentors of the programme, Sylvie Eyberg and Simon Thompson, select the residents, with the occasional input of advisors who are deeply informed about the relevant countries’ art scenes.
+A jury composed of the artistic director of WIELS, Dirk Snauwaert, and the artist mentors of the programme, Sylvie Eyberg, Simon Thompson and Michael Van den Abeele, select the residents, with the occasional input of advisors who are deeply informed about the relevant countries’ art scenes.

 Candidates are not selected upon spontaneous applications nor on invitation.
 WIELS releases a call for applications every spring on its website and via the newsletter, aimed at artists of Belgian nationality or based in Belgium (who have completed their studies and with a minimum of 3 years of contribution to the Belgian artistic scene).
 All other international artists are selected through corresponding calls from partner institutions in given countries.
 Our partners may vary from year to year and are listed on this page.